How Connected Products Deflect 80% of Support Tickets

 - CSAT by channel — self-service vs. assisted

-These metrics tell you where the experience is breaking down and where to invest next.
-Run this review monthly in the first year.
+These metrics show exactly where the experience is breaking down and where to invest next.
+Run a monthly review in the first year.
+Patterns typically emerge within 60 days: specific steps with high drop-off, flows with low completion rates, scan locations with unexpectedly high escalation rates.
+Each pattern is an actionable improvement target.

 Step 5 — Iterate Ruthlessly